 This replica is made from primarily WWII vintage electronic parts and includes 2 interchangeable tuning coils wound on 1 inch diameter bamboo forms.
 One is for SW broadcasts, the other for broadcast band use; the turns are held somewhat in place with pine pitch.
 The four D cell filament batteries are appropriately concealed inside a piece of bamboo tube.
 (Mine uses a 6SK7 because I couldn’t fit 8 D Cells inside the bamboo tube to power the 12 volt filaments of a 12SK7.)
 The 100 pf grid-leak capacitor is actually two 50 pf mica’s in parallel.

 It is my first attempt at building a one-tube regenerative receiver and it works pretty well on AM and CW.
 SSB reception (these days) is dependent upon careful adjustment and your imagination – SSB stability isn’t great but theirs brought in the AM news from BBC, Radio Australia and US west coast stations including KGEI in San Francisco.
-Much more fun to play with than a modern “software defined” radio.
+Much more fun to play with than a modern “appliance” computer-with-antenna radio.

 So, does it really work?
 Yes, surprisingly well on AM shortwave.
 It won’t compete with a BC-348, a Command Set receiver or even a “Radio Shack” portable shortwave radio (that’s not the idea) – but it works.
 Like all Regens, careful adjustment of the Regeneration control is important and all the controls interact with each other to a certain extent.
 The Regen control varies the screen voltage and therefore the gain.
 The tuned circuit is isolated from the antenna by a series variable “antenna” capacitor which reduced the detuning effect of the antenna on the tuned circuit.
 If the wind is blowing the antenna around or if you constantly have to reposition the antenna, the circuit detunes a bit and you have to compensate, but that is a very minor problem.
 Selectivity is good, “tuning rate” via the screwdriver-mica compression trimmer “main tuning” is a bit coarse but the Chicken Head fine tuning knob makes that acceptable.
 Moving the feedback tap on the tuning coil makes it ” a completely different radio”, something that can only be appreciated while experimenting with the construction and testing.

 I can clearly hear WWV in Colorado and Hawaii on 5 and 10 MC and occasionally CHU in Ottawa on 7850 KC.
 The big international SW stations come in pretty well.
-Considering the primitive nature of this radio, it does the job of providing outside contact as your imagination drifts back to the Philippines in WWII.
+Considering the primitive nature of this radio, it does the job of providing outside contact as your imagination drifts back to a prison camp in the Philippines in WWII.
 The challenge was to see what kind of performance could be squeezed from some junk-box parts.
 Very satisfying project and a big hit with the public at displays and demonstrations.

 There is speculation that the radio was actually originally built on Corregidor before its capture (and subsequent Bataan death march to Cabanatuan) but was later modified in the POW camp for a 6J7 tube after the original 12SK7 tube burned out as described above.
 The 12SK7 (VT-131) pentode tube would have been a logical choice at a forward Army base in WWII.
 That tube would have been available in quantity as it is used in the Army aircraft Command Set receivers and others during that time.
 It’s also obviously suitable in a single-tube radio design.
 Considering the parts requirements, the Corregidor assembly scenario rings true to me – but no firm record of that.